 We all know content is king.
 Continually adding fresh, relevant, and targeted content to a website creates endless benefits.
 From SEO to thought leadership to lead generation, content can open a lot of doors for your business.
 In fact, I challenge you to find an article written in the past few years which discusses SEO best practices without a mention of quality content creation.

 What is the result of all of this?
 It creates a lot of stress and dependence on a company’s team and its agency to generate fresh content.
-It becomes writer’s block and we’ve all dealt with it at some point.
-In the digital landscape where pumping out content has become the norm, writer’s block has become a real problem.
+It becomes writer’s block, and we’ve all dealt with it at some point.
+In the digital landscape, where pumping out content has become the norm, writer’s block has become a real problem.
 What to write about?
 Who to target?
 What topics haven’t we covered yet?
-Questions like these are just the beginning of a content brainstorming black hole.
+Questions like these are just the beginning of a content creation brainstorming black hole.
 As a result, many companies and agencies have reached out to freelance writers and communities to seek a constant flow of innovative perspectives and fresh ideas.

 How does a market research project like this work?